Resources

 What is Chronic Pain?
 (Australian video)

-This video describes how chronic pain is different from acute pain in that chronic pain involves a sensitization of the nervous system.
+This video describes how chronic pain differs from acute pain in that chronic pain involves sensitization of the nervous system.
 Basic strategies for chronic pain self-management are also described.

 Chronic Pain versus Acute Pain